Smart-Space/QuickUp/docs/_pages/document.md

   - path-button: click to set the working path of this task. **Noted that** if a sub-task has NULL working path, it will inherit its sup-task working path.
 If there is no working path at all, the default working path will be the place of folder of QuickUp.

+  - star-button: click to add this task to (or delete it from) `priority.txt` of this workspace.
+For more information, please see [the priority of task](https://quickup.smart-space.com.cn/priority-of-task/).

   - open-button: click to show where the task `.json` file is.

   - shortcut-button: click to create a shortcut on desktop of this task.